With a lovely nutty flavour and a pleasantly toothsome texture, Mushroom Orzotto is a versatile, hearty, vegan main dish or side.

+Add variety to your dinners with this easy to make Mushroom Orzotto.
 Orzotto is a classic Italian dish, made from pearl barley.
 It’s very similar to risotto, although it’s much easier to make because you add all the liquid at once.
 I prefer it to risotto because I find pearl barley is heartier than rice and has a great flavour too.

-Rich in fibre, protein, manganese and selenium, pearl barley is low in fat.
-Plus, it is a good carbohydrate.
-Our bodies need carbohydrates to thrive, especially if we are following a healthy eating or weight loss programme.
+Rich in fibre, protein, manganese and selenium, the pearl barley in Mushroom Orzotto is good for you.
+Low in fat, this complex carbohydrate can help regulate blood sugar and keep you feeling fuller for longer.
+Our bodies need complex carbohydrates to thrive, especially if we are following a healthy eating or weight loss programme.

 In fact, I often make my Mushroom Orzotto the day before a dinner party.
 It’s one less thing to worry about on the day.
 And now it’s normally just my husband and I at dinner during the week, it’s also a great cook once, eat twice recipe.
-It’s also very easy to make!

 Mushroom Orzotto – Printable Recipe